objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

 The `Either` type is used a lot in functional programming when you want to represent a choice between two things.
 For example, if you have function that returns either an integer or an error, you could use `Either<Int,NSError>`.
-If you would want to store either booleans and strings in a dictionary, you could use `Either<Bool,String>` as the key type.
+If you would want to store either booleans or strings in a dictionary, you could use `Either<Bool,String>` as the key type.

 > Theoretical aside: sometimes enums are so-called *sum types*, because they represent a sum of different types.
 In the case of `Either`, they represent the sum of `A` and `B`.
 Structs or tuples are called *product types* because they represent the product of different types.
 See also: [algebraic data types](http://en.wikipedia.org/wiki/Algebraic_data_type).